ryym/calmly/README.md

 # Calmly

-_Build with React, Run without React_
+_Build a website with React, Run it without React_

 ## About